TolinSimpson/Portable-Notebook/README.md

 - Tap and hold on notes for additional options
 - Use pinch-to-zoom for better readability if needed
 - All features work identically across desktop and mobile
+- Saving on android may create copies see issue #2

 ## 🤝 Contributing